FullStackSimon/wizard-of-zod-docs/documentation/other/contributing.md

 # Contributing

-I'm excited that you’re interested in contributing to Wizard of Zod!
+I'm excited that you’re interested in contributing to **Wizard of Zod**!
 Contributions of all kinds are welcome, including code, documentation, bug reports, and feature suggestions.

 ## Getting Started